N3siOS/Nesios_Stuff_Addon/README.md

-# Nesios Stuff Addon Pre 1.1.6b
+# Nesios Stuff Addon 1.2

 Resource pack for Minecraft Java Edition that modifies only basic weapons and tools.